-Under the proposals set out in the Working Group’s Report approved in February 2019, those HOA representatives on the group, plus the RDO and ARDA-ROC representatives would form the first EUROC Board until the first Annual General Meeting in 2020 (now rescheduled by zoom video conference for 3rd November 2020).
+Under the proposals set out in the Working Group’s Report approved in February 2019, those HOA representatives on the group, plus the RDO and ARDA-ROC representatives would form the first EUROC Board until the first Annual General Meeting on the 3rd November 2020.
 Thereafter it was laid down and agreed that the EUROC Board of Directors would be elected by the membership with a maximum of nine board members of whom:

 - Two members represent independent HOAs (Home Owners’ Associations) i.e. those HOAs where there is no developer involvement and is run and managed by the owners’ committee or similar

 - Four represent HOAs that do not meet the previous criteria